-- Go to the website www.investorvote.com/EYE and follow the instructions, 24 hours a day, seven days a week. - You will need the control number included on your Notice of Internet Availability of Proxy Materials, proxy card or related materials to obtain your records and to create an electronic voting instruction form.
+- Go to the website www.investorvote.com/EYE and follow the instructions, 24 hours a day, seven days a week. - You will need the16-digit number included on your proxy card to obtain your records and to create an electronic voting instruction form.